I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-isynthsinkdmus-reftimetosample.md

 <p>The calculation of the reference time from the sample time depends on the sampling frequency.
 For example, if the output buffer is in a 44.1 kHz format, a sample time of 44,100 is equivalent to a reference time of one second.</p>

-<p>The <code>RefTimeToSample</code> method converts reference time to sample time.
-The method takes a reference time as an input parameter, and it outputs the corresponding sample time.</p>

-<p>The calculation of the reference time from the sample time depends on the sampling frequency.
-For example, if the output buffer is in a 44.1 kHz format, a sample time of 44,100 is equivalent to a reference time of one second.</p>

 ## -requirements
 <table>
 <tr>